amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

     }
     ```

+By running the simulation under selected range of parameters, listed [here], we will be able summarize our results for different levels of alpha in Figure X. Here we can follow the effect of alpha on probability of finding significance and the amount of induced biased under Bakker’s rules.

 Figure <a href="#fig:extended_sim_proportion_plot" data-reference-type="ref" data-reference="fig:extended_sim_proportion_plot">4</a> shows the chance of finding at least one significant result.
 As expected, from left to right, the chance of finding significant result — in all cases — increases as we increase *α* but not so drastically.
 Check Figure <a href="#fig:extended_sim_proportion_vs_bias" data-reference-type="ref" data-reference="fig:extended_sim_proportion_vs_bias">6</a> for more clear comparison.

 Figure <a href="#fig:extended_sim_bias_plot" data-reference-type="ref" data-reference="fig:extended_sim_bias_plot">5</a> shows the level of bias in the estimated effect.
 The effect of lowering the *α* on ES bias is not as obvious as it is on the chance of finding significant results.
 In almost all cases, the largest *α* leads to less bias in the effect as the true effect size increases.
 In strategy 4, where the researcher commits a set of QRPs on *small* studies, the bias rises even more drastically as we increase *α*.
 This is shown more clearly in Figure <a href="#fig:extended_sim_proportion_vs_bias" data-reference-type="ref" data-reference="fig:extended_sim_proportion_vs_bias">6</a>.

 It’s worth mentioning that the researcher has not adoptted his strategies to the adjusted values of *α*.
 In all cases, she still adds 10 new subjects and removes subjects with values further than 2 standard deviations.
-Another extension to this model could investigate the effect of more aggressive QRPs when stricter *α*’s are introduced.

 <figure>
 <img src="/figures/baker_2012/Marjan et al 2012 - QRP - noQRP - Extended - Proportion Plot.png" id="fig:extended_sim_proportion_plot" alt="Chance of finding a significant result with regards to different values of \alpha." /><figcaption aria-hidden="true">Chance of finding a significant result with regards to different values of <span class="math inline"><em>α</em></span>.</figcaption>